rocktronica/shopdocs/readme.md

 A couple times a year, I teach a workshop on electronics and DIY synthesizers.
 This repo is the source to the documents I write to share with my class.

+A "live" version is available online with nice PDF downloads: [https://rocktronica.github.io/shopdocs/](https://rocktronica.github.io/shopdocs/)

+Notes:

-It's mostly auxiliary stuff that got cut for time and not really the core material, but it's still useful/cool enough to warrant sharing!
+* It's mostly auxiliary stuff that got cut for time but still useful/cool enough to warrant sharing.
+* There is no prescribed reading order.
+They're kind of grab-bag "jelly bean" docs to share as topics come up.
+* Despite being a real live website, format is optimized for PDF and print.
+* I expect the content to change over time, so everything's dated by last update in the footer.
+Depending on when that was, what's online may be different from the PDFs I share in class.
+* Some stuff might not make sense outside of the context of me talking about it!
+(Other stuff might not make sense because I wrote it very tiredly in the middle of the night before class in the morning.)
+Typos,

 ## Generating PDFs